Getting Started with Blazor Predefined Dialogs in Blazor Web App

 Show alert dialog

-An alert dialog box used to display an errors, warnings, and information alerts that needs user awareness.
-This can be achieved by using the DialogService.AlertAsync method.
-The alert dialog is displayed along with the OK button.
-When user clicks on OK button, alert dialog will get closed.
-If an interactivity location as Per page/component in the web app, define a render mode at the top of the ~Pages/*.razor component, as follows:
+An alert dialog box is used to display errors, warnings, or informational messages that require user acknowledgment.
+This is achieved using the DialogService.AlertAsync method.
+The alert dialog displays an OK button.
+When the user selects OK, the alert dialog closes.
+If the interactivity location is Per page/component, define a render mode at the top of the ~Pages/*.razor component as follows:

 NOTE